mattyCharitan/VendingMachine/README.md

-# Vending Machine System Readme
+# Vending Machine System

-The Vending Machine System is a software application developed using C# API and WinForms technologies.
-It uses design patterns to ensure clean, maintainable, and expandable code.
-The system is organized using a three-layer model, separating functionality and frontend components.
-A UML diagram was used for  a structured and systematic approach to programming.
+Vending Machine System is a software application that was developed using C#, and WinForms .
+The code is clean, maintainable, and expandable thanks to the use of design patterns.
+It is organized using a three-layered model, which separates the functionality of the system from the components of the user interface.
+A UML diagram was used  structured and systematic approach to the development.